-- Once the preferred candidate is selected, all offers of employment, oral or written, should be clearly noted as subject to successful background checking;
+- Once the preferred candidate is selected, all offers of employment, oral or written, should be clearly noted as contingent on successful background checking;

-- All individuals subject to background checking should be advised of the checks to be undertaken; how the information collected will be used; and to whom information will be disclosed; and
+- All individuals subject to background checking should be advised of the checks to be undertaken; how the information collected will be used; where the information will be transferred; and to whom information will be disclosed; and

-- The potential employee should be advised who or what company will be responsible for the background checking, how this party will be in contact with them and that they are required to complete a number of forms in order for the background checking to be completed.
-It should be emphasised that the new role cannot be confirmed until the background checking process is finalised.
+- The potential employee should be advised what company will be responsible for the background checking, that their basic contact details (telephone number and email address) will be provided to them to initiate the process, how this party will be in contact with them and that they are required to provide information in order for the background checking to be It should be emphasised that the new role cannot be confirmed until the background checking process is finalised.

-Written communication can be incorporated into a candidate’s contract, mentioned on online recruitment portals, documented in internal policies and/or provided as a flyer as part of their offer information pack.
+Written communication can be incorporated into a candidate’s contract, mentioned on online recruitment portals, documented in internal policies and/or provided as a flyer/document as part of their offer information pack.

 An example of the type of information you may choose to incorporate into internal communication may include:

 - Why background checking is important to the organisation and how it helps to protect the community, customers, colleagues and the candidate as an employee;

 - When background checking will apply and what will happen if a candidate does not consent;

 - What will happen if adverse information is identified and how the company will deal with these instances;